Login to Complete an Application or to Access Judging Panel

 1. Anyone, IES member or nonmember, may enter a project for an Illumination Award.

-2. Registration fees per submission are $125 and are non-refundable.
+2. Registration fees are non-refundable.

 3. The installation must have been completed during the 24 months preceding the January program date listed.